Bernina railway line

-On 7 July 2008, the Bernina Railway and the Albula Railway, which also forms part of the RhB, were recorded in the list of UNESCO World Heritage Sites, under the name Rhaetian Railway in the Albula / Bernina Landscapes.
+On 7 July 2008, the Bernina line and the Albula railway line, which also forms part of the RhB, were recorded in the list of UNESCO World Heritage Sites, under the name Rhaetian Railway in the Albula / Bernina Landscapes.
 The whole site is a cross-border joint Swiss-Italian heritage area.

-Trains operating on the Bernina Railway include the Bernina Express.
+Trains operating on the Bernina line include the Bernina Express.